SELF in ST PETERSBURG

 SELF’s lending requirements are much less stringent than traditional banks and we focus on the ability of the applicant to pay rather than credit scores.
 SELF also provides contractor screening, project management, and offers special lending programs for veterans, women, seniors, and persons with disabilities.

 SELF is an equal opportunity lender that focuses on helping low- and moderate-income people.

-For more information about SELF in St Pete, contact program manager Jessica Lewis.
+For more information about SELF in St Pete, contact program manager Rob Perry.

 St Petersburg, FL

-Make an appointment before heading to the Campbell Park Resource Center to meet with SELF.
-You can stop in to visit the Center and see other available resources Monday-Thursday, 9am-4pm, and Friday 10am-2pm.
+Make an appointment before heading to the Child's Park YMCA to meet with SELF.
+You can stop in to visit Monday-Thursday, 9am-4pm, and Friday 10am-2pm.